zolbarna/nnp/README.md

 >[FYI]

-Check where is your device is sitting: (0665:5161) so we have to pass this device to the container.
+Check where is your device is sitting: (0665:5161) and modify the --device parameter

 Alternatively you can use --privileged option instead of a --device.
 (Insecure way) lsusb